abusesa/github-backup/README.md

 The script requires a GitHub token and a destination directory.
 It then uses the token to populate the destination directory with clones of all the repositories the token can access.

+Repeated runs only update the already existing backups and add new repositories, if any.

 ## Installation

 Install the required Python dependencies using ```pip```: